 \subsection{Outline}

-In Section ~\ref{Sec:Results}, we state the main results.
-Section ~\ref{Sec:Coupling} provides our main tool: the coupling between the maximum statistics and a linear statistics.
-In Section ~\ref{Sec:Auxilliary-Results} we state and prove few asymptotic results about the associated \emph{linear statistics}, which we later use in the proofs of the main results.
-In Section ~\ref{Sec:Proofs}, we give all the details of the proofs.
-We end with Section ~\ref{Sec:Discussion}, which contains some further discussion on the coupling.
-For sake of completeness proofs of a few elementary results are provided in the Appendix.
+In Section~\ref{Sec:Results}, we state the main results.
+Section~\ref{Sec:Coupling} provides our main tool: the coupling between the maximum statistic and a linear statistic.
+In Section~\ref{Sec:Auxilliary-Results}, we state and prove a few asymptotic results about the associated \emph{linear statistic}, which we later use in the proofs of the main results.
+We end with Section~\ref{Sec:Proofs}, where we give all the details of the proofs.
+For the sake of completeness, proofs of a few elementary results are provided in the Appendix.